When you move to China to teach you’ll find yourself dealing with a lot of new things.

 When you walk into a bathroom in China, make sure you avoid looking sideways as you head for your stall.

-The idea of privacy is very different in China, understandable because of the lack of space and the high number of people who life together in small houses or apartments.
+The idea of privacy is very different in China.
+This is understandable given the lack of space and the large number of people who life together in small houses or apartments.

 But it isn’t unusual to walk into a bathroom in China and find that people have left the door open while they use the toilet.